Categories

 REMEMBERING WEEKLY OLD RED TAIL ARTICLES BY DELORES KLUSMAN (9.8.1940 - 11.6.2019)

-April 2024 by Ben Kubischta
+June 2024 by Bennett Kubischta

 Goodbye for now.
 Remember, promoting the Old Red Old Ten promotes our towns, and always take time to talk to the cows.